Looking for a

 and Saturdays from 10 am to 2 pm.
 The Center is located at 621 Eagle

 Rock Avenue, Roseland, NJ 07068.
 Pictured is Tara Casella, the center's director visiting the exhibit.
 For more information please call the ECEC at (973) 228-8776.

 poster contest pages with plenty of photos from the event and continue walking throughout the year!Green Cleaning: In early 2009, ten students from Laning Avenue School attended a Board of Education meeting to ask that "green" cleaning

 products be used at Verona's schools.The students reminded us all of the health hazards

 associated with traditional cleaning products.
 The school district is currently phasing out cleaning products that are not environmentally friendly.
 Well done!

 F.N.Brown Eco Fair

-F. N. Brown School held their Annual Eco-Fair on May 18th, 2012.
-Close to 250 students participated creating amazing objects with recycled materials, such as musical instruments, animals, historical figures and posters.
+F. N. Brown School holds an Annual Eco-Fair on May every year.
+About 250 students participate creating amazing objects with recycled materials, such as musical instruments, animals, historical figures and posters.

-Students played the VEC's educational game “How Long it Takes to Decompose”, pictured here with the VEC Chairman Gerard Shimonaski.
-All grades visited the exhibit and learned environmental facts during the school day.
-The exhibit remained open after school for the whole family to attend.
+Students play the commission's educational games, such as “How Long it Takes to Decompose”, pictured here with the VEC member Gerard Shimonaski.
+All grades visit the exhibit and learn environmental facts during the school day.
+The exhibit remains open after school for the whole family to attend.